 Slips, Trips, and Falls

 There are thousands of parts that are stored in a factory, but just one of them being out of place can easily lead to slips, trips, and falls.
-This is another common cause of injuries across all industries, but once again, it is particularly prevalent in manufacturing.
+According to a professional Indianapolis slip and fall lawyer, this is another common cause of injuries across all industries, but once again, it is particularly prevalent in manufacturing.
+If you were hurt or a loved one died because of a slip or fall accident, you will need a professional slip and fall lawyer behind you to obtain the compensation you and your family needs to care for the injured.

 Repetitive Body Motion